-1. Meetings at 5:00 P.M. or Later
+1. Agenda Items at 5:00 P.M. or Later

-The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area schedules meetings at 5:00 p.m. or later during the year when the following three items (see Illustration 10) are on the agenda.
+In order to accommodate public participation for significant planning topics of the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area schedules the following meeting agenda items at 5:00 p.m. or later during the year: